Encharted Cook

 Zucchini Salad

-Zucchini Salad couldn't be easier to make.
-Fresh zucchini is tossed in an aromatic Italian salad dressing and served well chilled.
+Zucchini Salad is fresh zucchini, cherry tomatoes, and parmesan cheese, tossed in an aromatic Italian salad dressing and served well chilled.

 Prevent your screen from going dark